salvo-rs/salvo/README.md

 ### Middleware

-There is no difference between Handler and Middleware, Middleware is just Handler. **So you can write middlewares without to know concepts like associated type, generic type.
-You can write middleware if you can write function!!!**
+There is no difference between a Handler and a Middleware, A Middleware is just a Handler. **You can write middleware without knowing concepts like associated types and generic types.
+If you can write a function, then you can write middleware!!!**

 ```rust
 use salvo::http::header::{self, HeaderValue};